bryanyu1/blog/_posts/2020-09-19-goldstream.md

 A short drive outside of Victoria, BC, Canada, we find Goldstream Provincial Park!

 With plenty of routes to hike and destinations to explore, the park is an absolute wonder to hike.
-Enjoy some photos of my favourite landscapes and the very unique Goldstream trestle!
+Please enjoy some photos of my favourite landscapes and the very unique Goldstream trestle!

 <img max-width="100vw" align="center" src="https://github.com/bryanyu1/blog/blob/gh-pages/assets/images/Goldstream1.jpeg?raw=true" alt="Goldstream1">